 - demonstrate the ongoing commitment of the EU and its Member States to the Convention.

 As technical implementer, the ISU has carried out the following projects:

-- Since 2013, the ISU has assisted Ethiopia, Peru and Tajikistan in convening national workshops to enhance the implementation of their national disability plans, to ensure greater inclusion of persons with disabilities and to better meet the needs of landmine survivors.
+- The ISU assisted Ethiopia, Peru and Tajikistan in convening national workshops to enhance the implementation of their national disability plans, to ensure greater inclusion of persons with disabilities and to better meet the needs of landmine survivors.

 - On 3-4 April 2014, the ISU supported Colombia in convening Bridges between Worlds, a global conference that aimed to advance the international community’s understanding regarding the place of assistance to victims and survivors of anti-personnel mines and other explosive remnants of war in broader contexts.